We're crowdsourding a project to produce a never seen before professional

 - Winner in the Deep Sky category for the 2009 Astroimaging Contest, by Astronomy Magazine.

-- 2010 Best Astrophotographer of the Year, by the Royal Observatory of Greenwich, Deep Sky Winner.
+- 2010 Astrophotographer of the Year, by the Royal Observatory of Greenwich, Deep Sky Winner.

-2011 Astrophotographer of the Year, by the Royal Observatory of Greenwich, Highly-commended entry in the Deep Sky category.
+2011 Astrophotographer of the Year, by the Royal Observatory of Greenwich, Highly-commended entry (3rd shared place) in the Deep Sky category.

 2012 Astrophotographer of the Year, by the Royal Observatory of Greenwich, Second place in the Deep Sky category.

 2013 Astrophotographer of the Year, by the Royal Observatory of Greenwich, shortlisted entry (Top 10 for the category).

-In all, four significant results, four years in a row in this highly regarded contest.
+In all, five significant results, five years in a row in this highly regarded contest.

 - Two of my Orion wide field images were used in the Orion's flyby scene for the Hubble 3D movie (by the way, if you haven't seen the movie, you should!).
 This was kind of cool because they actually transformed my flat 2D image into a 3D stellar field!